Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

-There exists a decomposition of some free factor $P_i$ which is induced from $D_t$.
-But this is impossible because this means that the homomorphisms we are considering can be shorten by applying canonical automorphisms of $P_i$ modulo those subgroups from $\{R_1,\ldots ,R_s\}$ which are conjugated into $P_i$.
+By Proposition \ref{10}, there exists a decomposition of some free factor $P_i$ of $H_t$ which is induced from $D_t$ (because not all such factors are embedded into $\Gamma$).
+But this is impossible because this means that the homomorphisms we are considering can be shortened by applying canonical automorphisms of $P_i$ modulo those subgroups from $\{R_1,\ldots ,R_s\}$ which are conjugated into $P_i$ (since $Var _{fund}(U_1)$ contains only homomorphisms minimal with respect to canonical automorphisms modulo the image of $G$ on all levels, these subgroups must be also elliptic in $D_t$).

 \end{proof}